T2AV-Compass: Towards Unified Evaluation for Text-to-Audio-Video Generation: T2AV-Compass

 \subsubsection{Subjective Evaluation}

 To address the limitations of traditional metrics in capturing fine-grained semantic details and complex cross-modal dynamics, we establish a robust ``MLLM-as-a-Judge'' framework.
-This framework comprises two distinct evaluation tracks: Instruction Following Verification (IFV) and Realism.
-Crucially, we enforce a reasoning-first protocol, mandating that the judge explicitly articulates the rationale behind its decision prior to assigning a score on a 5-point scale.
+This framework comprises two distinct evaluation tracks: Instruction Following (IF) and Realism.
+Crucially, we enforce a reasoning-first protocol, mandating that the judge explicitly articulates the rationale behind their decision prior to assigning a score on a 5-point scale.
 This protocol not only enhances interpretability but also significantly facilitates downstream error attribution.

-\paragraph{Instruction Following (IF).} This track assesses the model's fidelity to textual prompts.
-Adopting a decomposition-based strategy, we first derive verifiable QA checklists from each prompt to instantiate abstract instructions into granular, measurable constraints.
-We employ Gemini-2.5-Pro as the judge to verify the generated video against these checklists.
-The taxonomy encompasses \textbf{7 primary dimensions} (including Dynamics, Sound, Cinematography, etc.) decomposed into \textbf{17 sub-dimensions}:
+We provide qualitative examples in Figure~\ref{fig:t2avbench_main} to illustrate typical failure modes under our checklist-based diagnosis.
+See Figure~\ref{fig:case_monk} and Figure~\ref{fig:case_bee} in Appendix~\ref{app:case_studies} for more generated cases.